 The majority opinion among Nazarene college and university faculty is that theistic evolution (i.e., God used evolution to bring life into being) is true.
 And we wonder why young people are leaving the church in droves?
 This is clear evidence that a major denomination is teaching young people that they can’t trust the Bible when it comes to Genesis 1–11 and that fallible man can reinterpret God’s Word—thus man is the authority and not God.
 This is an issue I covered in depth in my coauthored book Already Gone.

 There’s no doubt about it—the devil is out to capture our children’s hearts and minds to cause them to doubt and subsequently disbelieve the Word of God.
-In this day and age, the teaching of evolution, millions of years, or both is a major tool being used to produce this doubt and unbelief.
+In this day and age, the teaching of evolution and/or millions of years is a major tool being used to produce this doubt and unbelief.

 Even though this poll was related to the Nazarene college and university professors, I would say that on the basis of 37 years in creation/apologetics ministry, and reading other polls, I contend that similar statistics probably apply to many denominations (including the Presbyterians, Lutherans, and so on).